 What We Learned One Month Later

 The responses were encouraging.
-Most families reported that they were still using the seats regularly and understood the importance of keeping children properly restrained.
+Most families reported that they were using the seats regularly and understood the importance of keeping children properly restrained.

 The follow-up also highlighted ongoing challenges.
 Many Navajo children travel in multiple vehicles driven by parents, grandparents, relatives, and other caregivers.
 As a result, a booster seat may not always be available when a child changes vehicles.